alwaysconst/geo-feedback/README.md

 * JavaScript API Yandex.Maps
 * Handlebars.JS

-The "app" folder contains a front-end part of the project written by me The "server" folder is back-end part of the project is not written by me
+The "app" folder contains a front-end part of the project written by me<br>
+The "server" folder is back-end part of the project is not written by me

 ***